When testing same procedures can be used to check both Contactors and relays.

 The easiest method is to make a visual inspection.

 Most Contactors have a movable center that allows easy visual inspection.
-Most relays are sealed, and visual inspection is impossible.
+Many relays are sealed, and visual inspection is almost impossible.

 A resistance check can also determine the condition of a set of contacts.
 The device must be energized to check normally open contacts.
 Normally closed contacts must be checked with the device de-energized.

 If the resistance is greater than 2 or 3 ohms, the contacts should be considered faulty.